CANDY-LINE/candy-pi-lite-os-image/README.md

 # Raspbian OS Version

-- Raspbian Stretch Version 2017-11-29 (Kernel v4.9) with some library updates at the time of the image creation
+- Raspbian Stretch Version March 2018 (Release date: 2018-03-13, Kernel: v4.9) with some library updates at the time of the image creation

 # Features